Family medical leave (FMLA and OFLA)

 Job protection means that when you return to work from FMLA/OFLA, you will be reinstated to your former position.
 Generally, FMLA/OFLA provides 12 weeks' job protection.
 If you exhaust your FMLA/OFLA and you are still unable to return to work, you may or may not be reinstated to your former position or any other position.

 If your position was eliminated while you were on leave, you may or may not be reassigned to an equivalent position, if one is available.

 - Together with your supervisor, complete a leave of absence request form.
 You do not need to share your diagnosis or any other medical information, however you must always provide the dates that you will be away from work, along with any work restrictions authorized by your medical care provider.

-- Bring or send your leave request form to Cypress Cohen in human resources.
+- Bring or send your leave request form to Cypress Williams in human resources.
 If everything is in order, Cypress will approve your leave or provisionally approve your leave, if you do not yet have certification.

 - You are required to provide medical or other certification within 15 calendar days after such information is requested.

 - Once all required information has been received by human resources, you will receive, within five business days, a letter approving or denying your leave.
 In some cases (except for leave to care for a sick child), the college may require a second or third opinion, at the college’s expense.
 Employees also may be required to submit subsequent verification.